soorajtom/lwip-hurd-doc/Files/port/netif/hurdethif.c.md

     *netif - the interface in question
     *msg   - incoming message

 This function attaches the new packet to the pbuf chain and calls input function of the netif.
 This gets called by the demuxer when the input data is ready.
-TODO: explain attaching to pbuff chain.
+TODO: explain attaching to pbuf chain.

 #### hurdethif_demuxer() ####